ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

 ### Task 1: Puppet Manifest File for Ubuntu

-Create a Puppet Manifest File for Ubuntu 18.04 that defines the following configuration.
+Create a Puppet Manifest File for Ubuntu 20.04 that defines the following configuration.
 This configuration is very similar to, but not exactly the same as, Lab 1, so read through it carefully.
 Assume that the machine you are applying the manifest file on is configured as described above in Task 0.

 * **Users (Same as Lab 1)**
-  - AdminUser / AdminUser123 (Administrator type or sudo group)
+  - `AdminUser` | `AdminPassword123` (Administrator type or `sudo` group)
-  - NormalUser / NormalUser123 (Normal type)
+  - `NormalUser` | `NormalPassword123` (Normal type)
-  - GuestUser / GuestUser123 (Normal type)
+  - `GuestUser` | `GuestPassword123` (Normal type)
-  - EvilUser / EvilUser123 (Normal type)
+  - `EvilUser` | `EvilPassword123` (Normal type)
   - _Create groups as needed below_
 * **Files & Permissions (Same as Lab 1)**
-  - Create a folder `/files` (at the root of the system, not in a user's home folder).
-Any user may read or write to this folder, and it should be owned by `root:root` (user: root; group: root).
+  - Create a folder `/files` (**at the root of the system, not in a user's home folder**).
+Any user may read or write to this folder, and it should be owned by `root:root` (user: `root`; group: `root`).
-  - Within `/files`, create a folder for each user created above except for cis527, with the folder name matching the user's name.
+  - Within `/files`, create a folder for each user created above except for `cis527`, with the folder name matching the user's name.
   - Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
-  - Create a group and set permissions on each folder using that group to allow both cis527 and AdminUser to have full access to each folder created in /files.
+  - Create a group and set permissions on each folder using that group to allow both `cis527` and `AdminUser` to have full access to each folder created in `/files`.
   - No other user should be able to access any other user's folder.
-For example, EvilUser cannot access GuestUser's folder, but AdminUser and cis527 can, as well as GuestUser, who is also the owner of its own folder.
+For example, `EvilUser` cannot access `GuestUser`'s folder, but `AdminUser` and `cis527` can, as well as `GuestUser`, who is also the owner of its own folder.
   - In each subfolder of `/files`, create a text file.
 It should have the same access permissions as the folder it is contained in.
 The name and contents of the text file are up to you.
   - See [this screenshot](/images/lab1-image2.png) for what these permissions may look like in Terminal.
 * **Software (Same as Lab 1)**